Coherent Tannaka duality and algebraicity of Hom-stacks: Abelian tensor categories

 A \emph{tensor functor} $F\colon \cC \to \cD$ is an additive symmetric monoidal functor between abelian tensor categories.
 Let $\GATC$ be the $2$-category of Grothendieck abelian tensor categories and cocontinuous tensor functors.
 By the Special Adjoint Functor Theorem, if $F\colon \cC \to \cD$ is a cocontinuous tensor functor, then $F$ admits a (lax symmetric monoidal) right adjoint. \begin{example} Let $T$ be a ringed site.
 The category of $\sO_T$-modules $\Mod(T)$ is a Grothendieck abelian tensor category with unit $\sO_T$ and the internal Hom is the functor $\sHom_{\sO_T}(M,-)$. \end{example} \begin{example} Let $X$ be an algebraic stack.
 The category of quasi-coherent sheaves $\QCoh(X)$ is a Grothendieck abelian tensor category with unit $\sO_X$ \cite[Tag \spref{0781}]{stacks-project}.
 The internal $\Hom$ is $\QC(\sHom_{\sO_X}(M,-))$, where $\QC$ denotes the quasi-coherator (the right adjoint to the inclusion of the category of quasi-coherent sheaves in the category of lisse-\'etale $\sO_X$-modules).
 If $X$ is an algebraic stack, then $\CMon(\QCoh(X))$ is the symmetric monoidal category of quasi-coherent $\sO_{X}$-algebras.

 If $\map{f}{X}{Y}$ is a morphism of algebraic stacks, then the resulting functor $\map{f^*}{\QCoh(Y)}{\QCoh(X)}$ is a cocontinuous tensor functor.
 If $f$ is flat, then $f^*$ is exact.
 We always denote the right adjoint of $f^*$ by $\map{f_*}{\QCoh(X)}{\QCoh(Y)}$.
 If $f$ is quasi-compact and quasi-separated, then $f_*$ coincides with the pushforward of lisse-\'etale $\sO_X$-modules \cite[Lem.~6.5(i)]{MR2312554}.
-In particular, if $f$ is quasi-compact and quasi-separated, then $f_* \colon \QCoh(X) \to \QCoh(Y)$ preserves directed colimits (work smooth-locally on $Y$ and then apply \cite[Tag~\spref{0738}]{stacks-project}). \end{example} \begin{definition} Given abelian tensor categories $\cC$ and $\cD$, we let $\Hom_{c\otimes}(\cC,\cD)$ (resp.~$\Hom_{r\otimes}(\cC,\cD)$) denote the category of cocontinuous (resp.~right exact) tensor functors and natural transformations (natural with respect to both homomorphisms and the symmetric monoidal structure).
-We let $\Hom_{c\otimes,\simeq}(\cC,\cD)$ (resp.~$\Hom_{r\otimes,\simeq}(\cC,\cD)$) denote its core, that is, the groupoid of cocontinuous (resp.~right exact) tensor functors and natural isomorphisms. \end{definition}
+In particular, if $f$ is quasi-compact and quasi-separated, then $f_* \colon \QCoh(X) \to \QCoh(Y)$ preserves directed colimits (work smooth-locally on $Y$ and then apply \cite[Tag~\spref{0738}]{stacks-project}) and is lax symmetric monoidal. \end{example} \begin{definition} Given abelian tensor categories $\cC$ and $\cD$, we let $\Hom_{c\otimes}(\cC,\cD)$ (resp.~$\Hom_{r\otimes}(\cC,\cD)$) denote the category of cocontinuous (resp.~right exact) tensor functors and natural transformations.
+The transformations are required to be natural with respect to both homomorphisms and the symmetric monoidal structure.
+We let $\Hom_{c\otimes,\simeq}(\cC,\cD)$ (resp.~$\Hom_{r\otimes,\simeq}(\cC,\cD)$) denote the groupoid of cocontinuous (resp.~right exact) tensor functors and natural isomorphisms. \end{definition}

 We conclude this section with some useful facts for the paper.
 We first consider modules over algebras, which are addressed, for example, in Brandenburg's thesis~\cite[\S5.3]{brandenburg_thesis} in even greater generality.